Hip Replacement Update

 Disappointment

 “Disappointment is a stepping stone to resilience.
-It toughens you up and prepares you for the challenges that lie ahead.”
+It toughens you up and prepares you for the challenges that lie ahead.” ~ Michelle Obama

 Disappointment is such a strange thing.
-In my mind I know that all disappointments lead to some sort of lesson or growth, if we can choose to look for it.
+In my mind I know that all disappointments lead to some sort of lesson or growth, if we choose to look for it.
 It may be that we learn our own value, how to walk away, or even deep acceptance.
 Regardless of the lesson, it usually comes after experiencing some version of disappointment.

 Most people already know of some pretty major disappointments that I’ve experienced in my life that have led me to greatness.
-I’ve taken one of the biggest disappointments in my life and turned it in to my purpose and my passion.

 What a lot of people don’t know is that for over 20 years I have struggled with the disappointment of my body.
 I have sat in pain management clinics for that duration trying spinal injections, varieties of medications, alternative methods, and eventually facing the pain with resiliency and movement.
 The disappointment fueled me to be stronger and stronger.
 It guided me to places I didn’t know I had in me.
 I faced the disappointment of many diagnosis with the fire to fight back.